 Ask the sales associate if it is a natural or man-made diamond and how they know this information.

 Synthetic diamonds may be difficult to recognize by a jeweller or a trained gemologist, but they do not present an identification challenge for GIA.
 There are a variety of instruments being offered to jewellers so they can check for synthetic diamonds, but GIA does not use them so it is not appropriate for us to comment on their operation or accuracy.

 Ask for a diamond grading report from a recognized gemological laboratory, these clearly disclose the identity of the diamond.
 GIA reports for natural and synthetic diamonds look very different.

 When you're making an investment in something as precious as this, you should ask for a grading report.

-It is important to note the major distinction between lab diamonds and diamond simulants.
+It is important to note the major distinction between lab-created diamonds and diamond simulants.
 Diamond simulants, such as cubic zirconia and moissanite, look similar to diamonds but are not true carbon crystals.
-Simulants do not have the same chemical and physical properties as natural diamonds and therefore sell at much lower prices than lab diamonds.
-Simulants can be distinguished from natural or lab diamonds using only the naked eye.
+Simulants do not have the same chemical and physical properties as natural diamonds and therefore sell at much lower prices than lab-created diamonds.
+Simulants can be distinguished from natural or lab-created diamonds using only the naked eye.